QuestNetwork/qd-messages-ts/README.md

 1.0.0:
 - P2P Encrypted Audio/Video Conversations (Encryption Can Be Turned Off For Higher Quality)
 - Unlimited Custom Emojis
-- Inline Display For Media (images, videos, etc)
+- Inline Display For Media Files And Links (images, videos, etc)
 - Private Channels Extendable To Groups (background create and join)
 - Ethereum Payment Integration
 - Sync Message History (like syncing the ethereum blockchain, channel participants can offer a history, since every message is signed with an elliptic curve key, we can verify and merge it into ours)